 The Pleasure Prescription : A Surprising Approach to Healing Sexual Pain by Dee Hartman and Elizabeth Wood

-A newly released title by Dee Hartman, a Women’s Health Physiotherapist, and Elizabeth Wood, a sexuality educator, both highly experienced professionals with many years of working with women who suffer pelvic pain.
+A photo of my copy of a newly released title The Pleasure Prescription by Dee Hartman, a Women’s Health Physiotherapist, and Elizabeth Wood, a sexuality educator, both highly experienced professionals with many years of working with women who suffer pelvic pain.

 The back cover of the book states: